 The REPLACE function can be used in Microsoft Excel as the following type of function:

 The REPLACE function can be used in VBA code in Microsoft Excel.

-Let's look at some Excel REPLACE function examples and explore how you would use the REPLACE function in Excel VBA code:
+Let's look at some Excel REPLACE function examples and explore how to use the REPLACE function in Excel VBA code:

 |Replace ("alphabet", "a", "e")||would return "elphebet"|